 More than half of Americans begin their day with at least one cup of coffee.
 In fact, even if you don’t want to brew it yourself, a good cup of coffee is usually less than a couple of blocks from home!
-Choosing the right low carb coffee creamers for your Keto or low carb diet can be complicated but with these tips, you can read the labels with confidence.

-If you tend to stick to a low carb lifestyle, your coffee creamer may be sabotaging your good intentions.
+If you tend to stick to a low carb lifestyle, your coffee creamer may sabotage your good intentions.
 Choosing the right low carb coffee creamers for your Keto or low carb diet is as simple and as complicated as reading the labels.

 No time for that?
 No problem.

-These tips for what to look for on the label will help you choose the creamer that is going to keep you satisfied and prevent hidden carbs from ruining your plans.
+These tips for what to look for on the label will help you choose the creamer that will keep you satisfied and prevent hidden carbs from ruining your plans.

-Milk is a popular addition to coffee creamers but it’s also about 50% carbohydrates in the form of lactose.
+Milk is a popular addition to coffee creamers, but it also contains about 50% carbohydrates in the form of lactose.
 This may not seem like a lot when you are adding just a couple of teaspoons, but it quickly adds up.
-If milk is in the ingredients, you are better off leaving it on the shelf.

 Nut Milk Based

-If one of the first ingredients is almond or coconut milk (or milk powder), it might be a go.
-Nut milk contains somewhere around 1 gram of carbohydrate per serving and still provides the creaminess you are expecting in your coffee.
-Congratulations, you are one step closer to low carb coffee creamers.
+It might be a go if one of the first ingredients is almond or coconut milk (or milk powder).
+Nut milk contains somewhere around 1 gram of carbohydrates per serving and still provides the creaminess you expect in your coffee.

 Check the Sugars

 Look at the number of grams per serving on the label.
 Many coffee creamers add sugar, artificial sweeteners, and sweeteners.
 Even if this doesn’t add calories, the sweeteners can make you feel hungrier and less satisfied.

 It can even kick you out of ketosis if you are on a Keto diet.

-If it is 1 gram per serving or less, with zero “added sugars”, it’s worth a second glance.
+If it is 1 gram per serving or less, with zero “added sugars,” it’s worth a second glance.

 Check the Calories

 Even if the calories in your creamer are coming from quality low carb sources like nut milk or MCT oil, you don’t want to pile on the calories.
 Look for a calorie content of around 10 calories per teaspoon serving and limit your serving to that.
-Low carb coffee creamers are not perfect.

 Calcium is a Plus